Comparisons12 min read

 Which host has better uptime — Namecheap or Bluehost?

 Both perform well by independent monitoring benchmarks, typically sitting above 99.95% uptime.
-Namecheap's 100% uptime SLA is technically more aggressive and includes real compensation if they fall short.
-Bluehost guarantees 99.9%, which is standard industry language.
+Namecheap's 100% uptime SLA is technically more aggressive and includes actual compensation if they fall short.
+Bluehost guarantees 99.9%, which is standard language.
 In practice, the real-world difference is minimal for most sites.

 Is Bluehost worth it for beginners in 2026?